Story and photos by Manos Angelakis

 Also, at night, far away from the city lights, the frozen lake is the perfect location to observe the Aurora Borealis.

-Another must is a visit to one of the numerous Sami shops in Inari, many carry tourist only items but a few offer, if you know what to look for, authentic Sami handicrafts such as handmade shaman drums, clan clothing etc.
+Another must is a visit to one of the numerous Sámi shops in Inari; many carry tourist only items but a few offer, if you know what to look for, authentic Sámi handicrafts such as handmade shaman drums, clan clothing, hand-made hunting knives etc.

 For intrepid winter travelers, cold weather clothing is a definite requirement.
 The best I believe are snowmobile suites, heavy duty ski gloves, balaclavas, sun glasses and authentic UGG boots.
 We found the last item indispensable as regular leather shoes, boots or sneakers get destroyed by the intense cold and the same thing happened with a pair of imitation UGGs from China.
 The UGG boots are to be worn without socks and that allows the feet to breathe and avoid accumulating humidity that might freeze and create foot problems.